Whaxion/spec-grip/README.md

 # spec-grip
 Grip helpers to Crystal's `spec` for easy testing.

-Forked from spec-grip and adapted to [Grip](https://github.com/grip-framework/grip)
+Forked from spec-kemal and adapted to [Grip](https://github.com/grip-framework/grip)

 ## Installation